fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 Users who installed Fluid via npm can ignore it, while we recommended other users to learn to use it.
 :::

-If your Hexo version >= 5.0.0, please create `_config.fluid.yml` in the blog directory and copy the content of our theme's[_config.yml](https://github.com/fluid-dev/hexo-theme-fluid/blob/master/_config.yml) into it.
+If your Hexo version >= 5.0.0(`hexo -v`), please create `_config.fluid.yml` in the blog directory and copy the content of our theme's[_config.yml](https://github.com/fluid-dev/hexo-theme-fluid/blob/master/_config.yml) into it.

 Notice:
-- The configuration existing in `_config.fluid.yml` is of high priority, modifying `_config.yml` is useless.
+- The configuration existing in `_config.fluid.yml` is of high priority, so modifying `_config.yml` is useless.
 - There may be configuration changes in the upgraded theme, you need to manually modify `_config.fluid.yml` synchronously.
 - You can use `hexo g -- debug` to check override configuration.
-- If you want to cancel some configurations, you should do this:
+- If you want to cancel some configurations, you should:

 ```yaml
 about: